muhammaddadu/vivatech-leboncoin-2018-deamon/README.md

 # Vivatech LebonCoin 2018 Deamon
 > Deamon that watches a smart contract and executes IoT commands

+This project works in conjunction with the following (DAPP)[https://github.com/muhammaddadu/vivatech-leboncoin-2018-webapp/].

 ## Requirements

 - Raspberry Pi